 Parent of Yael Cohn, Class of 2013, Elana Cohn, Class of 2010, and Sarah Cohn, Class of 2007

-Barry brings with him years of insight and experience in the real estate business, lay leadership and fundraising in the Bay Area Jewish community.
-Barry has served on multiple boards and committees of Jewish community organizations including Brandeis Hillel Day School (President), Judah L. Magnes Museum (Treasurer), San Francisco and Oakland Jewish Community Federations and Community Relations Councils as well as AIPAC.
-Barry is also currently President of the Magnes Museum Foundation.
+Barry brings with him years of insight and experience in the real estate business, lay leadership, and fundraising in the Bay Area Jewish community.
+Barry has served on multiple boards and committees of Jewish community organizations including Brandeis Hillel Day School (where he served as president), Judah L. Magnes Museum (where he served as treasurer), the San Francisco and Oakland Jewish Community Federations and Community Relations Councils as well as AIPAC.
+Barry is also currently president of the Magnes Museum Foundation.
 Barry lives in San Francisco with his wife Debbie.
-They are the parents of JCHS graduates Sarah, Elana and Yael, Classes of 2007, 2010 and 2013, respectively.
+They are the parents of JCHS graduates Sarah, Elana, and Yael, classes of 2007, 2010 and 2013, respectively.

-Raphael joined RCM in 2004 as CIO of US Large Cap Core Growth Equity.
-Prior to joining RCM, he spent 20 years with Alliance Capital Management in both NY and SF.
+Raphael is a CIO at Allianz Global Investors (formerly RCM).
+Prior to joining RCM, he spent 20 years with Alliance Capital Management in both New York and San Francisco.
 He has an AB in History from Columbia College and an MBA from New York University.
-Raphael has served on the Board of Directors since the founding of JCHS and has been active in a broad range of Jewish communal and educational institutions in the East Bay over the past 20 years.
-Raphael lives in Oakland with his wife Leslie, daughters Shoshana and Avigayil and son Shmuel.
-Their eldest, Michal, graduated JCHS in 2010 and is currently attending Barnard College.
-Their son David graduated from JCHS in 2012 , while daughters Shoshana, Class of 2014, and Avigayil, Class of 2016 are currently enrolled at JCHS.
-Their youngest child, Shmuel, attends Oakland Hebrew Day School.
+Raphael has served on the board of directors since the founding of JCHS and has been active in a broad range of Jewish communal and educational institutions in the East Bay over the past 20 years.
+Raphael lives in Oakland with his wife Leslie, daughter Avigayil, and son Shmuel.
+Their children Michal, David, and Shoshana graduated JCHS in 2010, 2012, and 2014, respectively.
+Avigayil, class of 2016, and Shmuel, class of 2018, are currently enrolled at JCHS.

 Suzanne Dryan Felson